 The Python break Statement is an important one used to alter the flow of a program.
 We would like to share two examples to display the working functionality of the Python Break statement in both For loop and While loop

 Loops are used to execute certain block of code for n number of times until the test condition is false.
-There will be some situations where, we have terminate the loop without executing all the statements.
-In these situations we can use Python break statement.
+There will be some situations where, we have terminate the loop without executing all the lines.
+In these situations we can use this one, and the Python break statement terminates loop.

-The Python break statement is very useful to exit from For Loop, While and Nested Loops.
-While executing these code blocks, if the compiler finds the break inside them, the compiler will stop executing the statements inside it and exit immediately from the iteration.
+The Python break statement is very useful to exit from For, While and Nested Loops.
+While executing these code blocks, if the compiler finds this inside them, the compiler will stop executing the code inside it and exit immediately from the iteration.

 For example, we have 5 lines of code inside the loop and we want to exit from it when certain condition is True otherwise, it has to execute them.
 In these situations we can place the Python Break statement inside the If condition.

-If the condition is True then compiler will execute the break statement.
-It means, the this will exit the controller from the loop completely.
+If the condition is True then compiler will execute this statement.
+It means, the Python break Statement will exit the controller from the loop completely.
 Otherwise, it will execute all block of code.

 Python break Statement in For and While loop

-Inside the for loop we placed If condition to test whether I is equal to 6.
-If the condition is false then it will skip this and prints that number as output (In Our case 0, 1, 2, 3, 4, 5) using the print function.
+Inside the for loop, we placed the If condition to test whether i is equal to 6.
+If the condition is false then Python break will skip this and print that number as output.
+In Our case 0, 1, 2, 3, 4, 5 using the print function.

 for i in range(0, 11): if i == 6: break print("The Value of the Variable i is: ", i)